gio-del/eMall/client/README.md

 # Todos
-1) Fix svg in the drawer to be visible in both dark and light mode
+1) Fix svg in the drawer to be visible in light mode
 2) Export a ContentDrawer component with props like price, sockets array with availability
+3) Fix dark mode (on first open two clicks to toggle)

+# Possible problems
+Probably for large datasets a lot of markers can decrease performance.
+Possible solution: https://www.npmjs.com/package/react-leaflet-canvas-markers

 # Configuration Guide